 - Customized Speech-to-Text Accommodation Request for Smarter Balanced Summative Assessments - This form is to be completed and faxed to the Office of Student Assessment, along with Pages 1, 8, and 11 of the student’s Individual Education Program or the entire Section 504 Plan to 860-713-7033.
 This form should only be submitted for students who require a customized process to access speech-to-text software with the provision of a scribe on the Smarter Balanced summative assessments.

 2018- 19 Smarter Balanced Braille Options - Various braille options are available for students that take Smarter Balanced assessments in English language arts (ELA) and mathematics.
 The selected braille option must be indicated in TIDE test Settings.

-In exceptional circumstances, there may be a student whose disabilities are such that the allowable accommodations listed in the Assessment Guidelines would be insufficient to provide access to the Smarter Balanced Assessments, the NGSS Science, or the CT SAT School Day.
+- Process for Requesting Special Documented Accommodations: In exceptional circumstances, there may be a student whose disabilities are such that the allowable accommodations listed in the Assessment Guidelines would be insufficient to provide access to the Smarter Balanced Assessments and the Next Generation Science Standards (NGSS) Assessment.
 In these cases, the District Administrator (DA) must contact the CSDE to provide information regarding a request for special documented accommodations.
-Upon preliminary eligibility, the CSDE will send the PETITION FOR APPROVAL OF SPECIAL DOCUMENTED ACCOMMODATIONS 2018-2019 to the DA, which must be completed and returned to the CSDE in order to determine eligibility.
-Upon processing, the CSDE will submit a letter of approval or rejection to the DA.
+Such accommodations include, but are not limited to, the request for a:

 - Read Aloud of ELA Reading Passages